ivanapanchevska/qa-projects/SQL/README.md

 # SQL Syntax

-All mandatory SQL syntax queries are tried here.

-northwindmysqldatabase.sql is playground database, where i tried all SQL queries sql_syntax.sql is example of trained SQL queries
+For the purpose of executing the most common SQL syntax queries, I have used playground database (northwindmysqldatabase.sql).

-Example of common used SQL queries:
+Examples of executed SQL queries (sql_syntax.sql):

 ```
 #Select with conditions